tensorware/ipypandas/README.md

 After a change wait for the build to finish and then refresh your browser and the changes should take effect.

 ### Python
-If you make a change to the python code then you will need to restart the notebook kernel to have it take effect.
+If you make changes to the python code then you will need to restart the notebook kernel to have it take effect.

 ### Versioning
 To update the version, install tbump and use it to bump the version.